-Keto Pumpkin Cheesecake with Almond Crust
+Keto Pumpkin Cheesecake with Almond Crust - Low Carb Thanksgiving Dessert

-I started Keto a few months ago and have been cycling between the highly focused alkaline keto and lazy keto.
-I am not down an astounding amount of weight, but feel better overall.
-I do lose on the stricter alkaline version, but mostly maintain on lazy keto.
-The thing is I don’t want to fall off the wagon on the holidays.
+When we are doing great on the keto diet, the last thing we want is to fall off the wagon on the holidays.
 Planning ahead with low carb versions of holiday favorites makes staying on track during the holidays so much easier.
 This Keto Pumpkin Cheesecake has just 4 net carbs per serving and I promise you won't miss the sugar.
 The low carb dessert is sweetened with organic erythritol* and the crust is made from almond flour.

 How to Make Low Carb Pumpkin Cheesecake